pyhopper/pyhopper/docs/recipes/pruners.rst

         for i in range(5):
             value = noisy_objective(param)
             if value < -0.5:
-                # Let's cancel this evaluation if an evaluation is below -0.5
+                # Let's prune this evaluation if an evaluation is below -0.5
-                raise pyhopper.CancelEvaluation()
+                raise pyhopper.PruneEvaluation()

             evals.append(value)
         return np.mean(evals)     # Final objective function